Rochester Counseling Group

 Rate is $125/115 (kids/adults)

-Accepts Aetna, Cigna, Excellus, MVP, and United
+Accepts Aetna, Anthem, BCBS of Massachusetts, Cigna, Excellus, Horizon BCBS of New Jersey, MVP, Oscar, Oxford, United

-Courtney Wink, LCSW, Associate Clinical Director (She/Her)
+Courtney Wink, LCSW, Clinical Director (She/Her)

 With over 14 years of experience, I have honed my skills to support individuals from diverse backgrounds in their personal growth and healing.
 I am formally trained in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), solution-focused therapy, and problem-solving techniques.
 As a therapist, I take an active approach—asking thought-provoking questions, offering psychoeducation, providing practical tools, and collaborating on potential solutions.
 My clients often describe our sessions as feeling like a conversation with a trusted friend who listens attentively, while also offering direct, insightful feedback when needed.
 I specialize in working with individuals who prioritize others’ well-being, often at the expense of their own.
 This includes caregivers, professionals in the helping fields (teachers, nurses, mental health providers), and those navigating the challenges of supporting loved ones with substance abuse or mental health concerns.
 In these sessions, I focus on building skills in assertiveness, boundary-setting, self-compassion, and fostering a more balanced, compassionate mindset.